FelixAugenstein/cloud-pak-for-data-tutorial-part-ii/README.md

 ## Create a new AutoAI model

-1. Select the Assets tab for your project.
+1. Select the Assets tab for your Watson Studio project.
 2. In the Asset tab, click the Add to Project command.

 ![Auto AI Project](readme_images/auto-ai-project.png)